Ernest Goes to Camp

-Ernest Goes to Camp is a 1987 American comedy film directed by John Cherry and starring Jim Varney.
-It is the second film to feature the character of Ernest P. Worrell and was shot at Montgomery Bell State Park.
-It was also the first "Ernest" film to be distributed by Touchstone Pictures.
-This film also marks Iron Eyes Cody's final appearance on screen.
+Ernest Goes to Camp is a 1987 American comedy film directed by John R. Cherry III that he co-wrote with Coke Sams.
+It stars Jim Varney, Victoria Racimo, Lyle Alzado, Iron Eyes Cody and John Vernon.
+It is the second film to feature the character Ernest P. Worrell (after Dr. Otto and the Riddle of the Gloom Beam) and the first film in the Ernest series.

+It was released on May 22, 1987, and grossed $23.5 million.
+The next film in the series, Ernest Saves Christmas was released in November 1988.

 Plot

 Long ago, a young Plains warrior is tested for initiation by being the target of three different weapons.

 Centuries later, Ernest P. Worrell works as a maintenance man at Kamp Kikakee but hopes to become a counselor.
 He quickly becomes a valuable addition to the staff, as he is skilled at Plains Indian Sign Language, used by Kikakee's owner, Chief St. Cloud.

 A small group of juvenile delinquents, the Second Chancers, come to Kikakee.
 Head Counselor Tipton assigns Kikakee's most experienced counselor, Ross Stennis, to be the boys' counselor.
 Stennis is unhappy with this assignment, and he treats the boys harshly.
 He ultimately goes too far by intentionally causing "Moose" Jones, the smallest boy in the group, to nearly drown in the lake while swimming.
 After Moose is rescued by Ernest, the boys retaliate against Stennis's cruelty by toppling his lifeguard perch into the lake, breaking Stennis' leg in the process.
 Since Stennis is no longer able to perform his duties as a counselor, and because Kikakee is already shorthanded, Tipton offers Stennis' position to Ernest.
-The trouble does not stop, as Pennington and his friends, other campers who harass Ernest, also target the new arrivals.
+The trouble does not stop, as fellow camper Pennington and his friends also continue to target Ernest and any new arrivals.

 The Second Chancers initially give Ernest trouble, but they start to show some respect during a campfire session when Nurse St. Cloud, the Chief's granddaughter, translates her grandfather's description of the warrior initiation ritual for his tribe.
 The initiate must hold still while a knife, a stone hatchet, and an arrow are thrown or shot at him.
 The courage of the young warrior apparently alters the course of each weapon to prevent it from striking him.
 The Second Chancers later build a tepee only to see it get burned.
-They fight Pennington and his friends, because they were responsible for the fire.
+They fight Pennington and his friends, as they were responsible for the fire.
 Tipton is poised to expel the Second Chancers, but Ernest convinces him otherwise.

-Meanwhile, a mining corporation run by Sherman Krader wants to mine the petrocite at Kikakee, but Chief St. Cloud refuses to sell.
-Upon realizing that the Chief does not even understand English, Krader manipulates Ernest into obtaining the Chief's signature under false pretenses.
-Ernest, thinking that he is helping the Chief sign an anti-pollution petition, instead unknowingly convinces the Chief to sign the land away.
+Meanwhile, a mining corporation run by Sherman Krader wants to mine the petrocite at Kikakee, but Chief St. Cloud refuses to sell the land.
+Upon realizing that the Chief does not speak English, Krader manipulates Ernest into obtaining the Chief's signature under false pretenses.
+Ernest, thinking that he is helping the Chief sign an anti-pollution petition, unknowingly convinces the Chief to sign the land away.
 Tipton sadly announces that the camp must close.
 Nurse St. Cloud confronts Ernest, who stammers that he will fix the situation.